adrianbrink/alienswarm/README.md

 ```

 I'm certain we can parallelize this if we push the collision checking into the alien goroutine but I'm not going to pursue this further.

+I've found that in most cases the graph converges into disjointed islands.
+Detecting if another alien is in the island will allow the sim to short circuit and I think maintaining a quad tree of all aliens would provide an efficient way to do this.